Prep Time: 20 mins

 Now hopefully you have had a nice refreshing drink of your choice with your family and it's time to dish up.....

 As a hot meal you can have this delicious Gammon from Home Cooking Haven with any of the following:

 - For those of you on the Banting diet you can substitute sweet potato for the potatoes.

 - Cauliflower and broccoli baked with cheese topping

 - green beans and onions.

-As a cold meal (We here at Home Cooking Haven always enjoy having it cold), you can serve with a variety of cold salads:
+As a cold meal (We here at Home Cooking Haven always enjoyed having it cold), you can serve with a variety of cold salads: